Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/installation.md

 The host loads the assemblies by invoking [`Assembly.Load`](https://msdn.microsoft.com/en-us/library/ky3942xh.aspx) method.
 This approach ensures that the specified assembly and all its dependent assemblies will also be loaded.

-Note: When using the `/scannedAssemblies` parameter, don't forget to include at least `NServiceBus.Host` as well as any other referenced NServiceBus plugin.
+Note: When using the `/scannedAssemblies` parameter, be sure to include at least `NServiceBus.Host` as well as any other referenced NServiceBus plugin.
 As `NServiceBus.Host` references `NServiceBus.Core`, the latter can be omitted from the list.

 ### DependsOn